Welcome & Read Me First

 What TheChocolateLife looked like on Maven, December 2020.
 Cluttered, much?

-Fortunately, they were in the process of finishing a working export utility (to Wordpress .WXR).
 I spent about a month looking for both a new hosting platform and a developer who could help me make the move.
-Having stood up and managed a number of Wordpress sites over the course of a decade, hosting TheChocolateLife on WP was a non-starter.
+While Jamroom was an option, it did not have the look I now wanted.
+Having stood up and managed a number of Wordpress sites over the course of a decade, moving TheChocolateLife to WP was a non-starter.

 Enter The Ghost Era

-This capability means that, for the first time in the first time in the history of TheChocolateLife, there will paid memberships.
+The move to Ghost means that, for the first time in the first time in the history of TheChocolateLife, there will be Premium (paid) memberships.
 As there has been since day one, there will always be free membership with the ability to comment.
-(And, new with Ghost, the option to receiving new posts via email.)

-However, because of the need to combat spam, Classifieds and Ask TCL will be moderated and some Classifieds will no longer be free.
-Paid members can request to become a staff contributor and write original stories.
+However, because of the need to combat hugely increased levels of spam, Classifieds and Ask TCL are now moderated and some Classifieds will no longer be free.

 Hello, and Welcome to the New New TheChocolateLife.